Application Deadline: February 15

 - Have you previously been involved in research projects as part of your classwork, a job or an internship?
 If so, what skills did you apply or gain from this experience?

 - What areas of marine research are you interested in and why?
 You may refer to a specific lab at WHOI or a general area, see WHOI Areas of Research

 You may access an application form by using the link on the right.
 Once you have submitted an on-line application, use the 'Application Status Login' link to submit any remaining application materials, or to monitor the status of your application.

 Please Note: Applicants must direct their reference writers to the References page on this website.
 References listed on a student's application will not be automatically contacted by the application server.

 » View the References page

 Completed applications must be submitted by February 15.
 Applicants will be notified of decisions in mid March.

 All students who are offered a position at this REU Site have until March 15th or later to accept or reject the offer.
-Any student who is asked to accept or reject an offer prior to March 15th should contact the Division of Ocean Science's REU Program Director, Lisa Rom at elrom@NSF.govor 703-292-7709.
+Any student who is asked to accept or reject an offer prior to March 15th should contact the NSF Division of Ocean Sciences REU Program Director, Elizabeth Rom.

 Funding for this REU site is provided by the National Science Foundation's Division of Ocean Sciences located in Arlington, VA.
-The NSF contact for this program is Lisa Rom, elrom@NSF.gov or 703-292-7709.
+(Award NSF REU OCE-1156952) The NSF contact for this program is Elizabeth Rom.
 NSF does not handle REU applications; please contact each REU site directly for application information.